FrenchRoomba/ctf-writeup-HITCON-CTF-2020/oShell/README.md

 ### Break Out Part 2 - Shell City
 Now we can concerntrate on getting a shell.
 One option is to use the `post-rotate` command feature in `tcpdump`, but we investigated this and found an alternative that worked a little better: `top`.

 The `top` command will read out its configuration from a `.toprc`.
 This allows us to specify arbitrary commands, through the "Inspect" function.
-This is discussed in [https://gtfobins.github.io/gtfobins/top/](top GTFOBins) page.
+This is discussed in [top GTFOBins](https://gtfobins.github.io/gtfobins/top/) page.

 To begin, we need the path to the `.toprc` file, which we can get by launching `top` and pressing <kbd>w</kbd>:
 ```
  Wrote configuration to '/home/oShell//.toprc'